 “Ketamine—also known as K, Special K, or cat Valium—is a dissociative currently used as an anesthetic for humans as well as animals.
 Much of the ketamine sold on the street has been diverted from veterinary offices.
 Although it is manufactured as an injectable liquid, ketamine is generally evaporated to form a powder that is snorted or compressed into pills for illicit use.”
 (NIDA)

 Cocaine is considered a stimulant drug, and when added to ketamine, it likely increases the effect of Ketamine.
 Historically, cocaine has been mixed with many other drugs to enhance their effects.
 It is commonly mixed with heroin, methamphetamine, and alcohol.
 Tsukanova was a victim of the lethal effects of both drugs.
 The New York Post reported that her father, Igor Tsukanova, said his daughter was a “smart girl, and she made one bad choice.”
 (NY Post)

-The CK drug is a popular club drug, and like other club drugs, may continue to take lives as it continues to be sold.
+The CK drug is a popular club drug, and like other club drugs, it may continue to take lives as it continues to be sold.
 The DEA currently does not acknowledge the drug cocktail CK as a specific drug type but references cocaine and ketamine in their drug schedules.
 The DEA scheduled drugs according to how dangerous they are “Drugs, substances, and certain chemicals used to make drugs are classified into five (5) distinct categories or schedules depending upon the drug’s acceptable medical use and the drug’s abuse or dependency potential… the abuse rate is a determinate factor in the scheduling of the drug; for example, Schedule I drugs have a high potential for abuse and the potential to create severe psychological and physical dependence.”
 (DEA).
 Currently, Cocaine is listed with the DEA as a schedule II drug and Ketamine a schedule III.

 Deadly Ketamine and Cocaine Mix: Calvin Klein Club Drug